12 Mistakes You’re Making with Your Tomato Garden

 Tomato plants like it warm, so don’t rush to put plants in the ground the second the snow melts.
 Instead, wait until freezing temperatures are long past.
 Tomato plants won’t survive a frost, so be sure that the nights don’t get too cold and that the days are warm and sunny to help them grow.
 Here’s a planting calendar to help.

 Planting Too Close Together

 We know what you’re thinking: more plants = more tomatoes for all your favorite recipes.
 However, this isn’t always true.
 Tomatoes need their space in a garden or container.
-If you crowd tomato plants, you limit the sun and airflow the leaves can get.
+If you crowd a tomato garden, you limit the sun and airflow the leaves can get.
 If the plants don’t get all the fresh air and sunlight they need, they’ll yield less fruit and can even develop diseases.

 So give your tomato plants ample room to grow for best results—about three feet between each plant.